gaphor/gaphor/docs/modeling_language.md

 ## Instant (diagram) editor popups

-When you double click on an item in a diagram, a popup can show up so you can easily change the name.
+When you double-click on an item in a diagram, a popup can show up, so you can easily change the name.

-By default this works for any named element.
+By default, this works for any named element.
 You can register your own inline editor function if you need to.

 ```{eval-rst}
 .. function:: gaphor.diagram.instanteditors.instant_editor(item: Item, view, event_manager, pos: Optional[Tuple[int, int]] = None) -> bool